mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 ```

 This is, between the `[]` we defined the paper size, the letter size, and the layout of the page.
-There are many options for this tag.
+There are many options that you may use in this tag.
+For example, you can create your document with two columns, change the font size, type and color, change the layout of the document.
-If you want something more specific for your document, check [here](http://en.wikibooks.org/wiki/LaTeX/Document_Structure#Document_Class_Options).
+All the possibilities you can check [here](http://en.wikibooks.org/wiki/LaTeX/Document_Structure#Document_Class_Options).

-This example is going to look like this once compiled:
+Result:
 ![1](https://cloud.githubusercontent.com/assets/9004719/8072381/ee3296b6-0ec9-11e5-83a4-514359626467.jpg)

 ##Packages
 Packages are add-ons that implement additional features for documents written in LaTeX.
 These packages are inserted in the preamble using the command `\usepackage [optional]{package}`
 If you want to check the packages that are pre-installed with LaTeX, check the  [package reference page](http://en.wikibooks.org/wiki/LaTeX/Package_Reference).

-Example:

 ```latex
 \documentclass[12pt]{article}